 - 1. The static approximation: the auxiliary fields are in principle time dependent and their temporal (quantum) fluctuations can be significant in the following two regimes: - (a) The vicinity of the T = 0 SIT.
 As the electronic DOS becomes gapped due to pair formation, the dynamics of these bosonic pairs can play a significant role in transport and low frequency optics.
-This has been emphasized in the QMC study of the XY model that we have discussed before [116].
+In particular, the Higgs mode becomes soft and one can presumably see its signatures in the optical conductivity [179] This has been emphasized in some theoretical studies that we have discussed before [134, 177].
 However, for the U/t = 2 that we have used, Fig.4.2(a) shows that the finite temperature SIT, for $V \leq 0.75V_c$, occurs in the presence of a finite DOS at the fermi level.
-So, at weak to moderate coupling, and across the finite temperature SIT, our approach should be useful. - (b) In the critical regime, close to T_c , where fluctuation corrections (Aslamazov-Larkin and Maki-Thompson) [159] are important.
+So, at weak to moderate coupling, and across the finite temperature SIT, our approach should be useful. - (b) In the critical regime, close to T_c , where fluctuation corrections (Aslamazov-Larkin and Maki-Thompson) [180] are important.
 These also involve the dynamics of the pairing fields, which are absent in our scheme.
 However, away from the immediate vicinity of T_c the effects that we highlight, arising from a combination of the disorder and Hubbard interaction, would dominate. - 2.
 System size: weaker coupling, $U/t \leq 1$, is relevant experimentally, but difficult to access with current size limitations since the coherence length grows as $1/\Delta_0$.
 Our system size, $\sim 24 \times 24$, is significantly larger than what is accessible within QMC but still much smaller than the inhomogeneity scales observed experimentally.
 As a result, some of the predictions we make are only of qualitative value in the experimental context.
 We discuss these in greater detail when we compare our results with experimental data in the next subsection. - 3.
-Coulomb effects: Coulomb interactions can affect superconductivity in two ways: - (a) weakening of the effective pairing interaction [160], and, - (b) an increase in phase fluctuations [161].
+Coulomb effects: Coulomb interactions can affect superconductivity in two ways: - (a) weakening of the effective pairing interaction [181], and, - (b) an increase in phase fluctuations [182].